Impact Report/Strategic Plan

 Executive Summary

-Emerging from this process, the R9HSA Board of Directors adopted four pillars to guide the association into the future.
+Emerging from this process, HSW Board of Directors adopted four pillars to guide the association into the future.

 We will launch the Center for Strong Families and Strong Futures, focusing on building regional capacity to support member programs.
 This initiative aims to deepen programming and services, leading to stronger families and better economic futures for every child enrolled.
 The focus will be on ensuring families experience security, dignity, and love, enhancing research, advocacy, engagement, and exemplary programming in the process.